anikl9705/AI_Project/README.md

 The action name is defined as `pick`.
 It corresponds to the `execute_pick` function implemented in `action_server.py`.
 The function takes 1 variable parameter i.e. `book_name` defined in the `params` key.
 The reward for successful execution of this action is `25` and reward for a failed execution is `-25`.
 The given config defines a stochastic environment where executing this action `pick` can result in `pick` being executed with probability `0.85` or a no-op action (defined as `noaction`) with probability `0.15`

 Note: To convert this to a deterministic action, we can change the probability of a `pick` action to `1`

-# AI_Project
-We'll do something along these lines: http://neo.lcc.uma.es/vrp/solution-methods/heuristics/cluster-first-route-second-method/

-## To-Do
-- Automatic Environment Generation
-  - Number of warehouses
-  - Number of trucks
-  - Number of delivery locations possible
-- Clustering of Packages
-  - Based on current location and delivery location
-- Route determination
-  - Model as a TSP

-## Add this to add the delivery location
-- Add the house_1 files in ~/.gazebo/models/

-## To resize the house
-- Replace the house_1.dae files in ~/.gazebo/models/meshes with this house_1.dae file